Repurposing Foundation Model for Generalizable Medical Time Series Classification: Related Work

-\xhdr{Adaptation of Foundation Models for MedTS} As general-purpose models, foundation models usually require various techniques to be effectively adapted for specific downstream tasks, including prompting, fine-tuning, re-programming and proposed re-purposing.
-Here we focus on re-programming and re-purposing as they can serve our purpose, see rest in \cref{sec:adaptation-comparison}.
+General-purpose foundation models typically require specific techniques to be effectively adapted for downstream tasks.
+Common approaches include \textit{prompting}, \textit{fine-tuning}, \textit{re-programming}, and our proposed \textbf{re-purposing}.
+Although a detailed comparison of all techniques is beyond the immediate scope (further discussion in \cref{sec:adaptation-comparison}), we will focus here on the distinction between re-programming and re-purposing, as this differentiation is central to our proposed approach for MedTS classification.

-\textit{Re-programming}: By reusing the pre-trained model's backbone (usually all the Transformer layers) without altering its internal weights, it leverages the model's existing capabilities.
-It is able to handle new domain of data or type of task, by wrapping the backbone model with input adapters and task heads (\cref{fig:ofo-vs-ofa} TSA).
-Yet on its dark side, the re-programmed model no longer serves as a general-purpose model, as both the input adapters and the task heads are task-specific, making it incapable of generalizing across tasks and datasets \citep{LLM4TS-Not-Useful}.
+\textit{Re-programming} often involves reusing a pre-trained model's backbone (\eg, its Transformer layers) without altering its internal weights, but wrapping it with new input adapters and task-specific output heads (as illustrated by the TSA approach in \cref{fig:ofo-vs-ofa}).
+While this can adapt a model to a new data domain or task type, a significant drawback is that the resulting model often \textbf{loses its general-purpose nature}.
+Both the input adapters and task heads become highly specialized, and \textbf{cannot be reused} in future datasets with different configurations, hindering the model's ability to generalize across different tasks, datasets, or to handle the inherent heterogeneity within MedTS \citep{LLM4TS-Not-Useful}.

-\textit{Re-purposing}: Proposed in this work, it focuses on adapting the model to a new type of task with minimal modification to the task head only and refrains from being specific to certain task.
-Therefore, the repurposed model remains a general-purpose model for the field, which can serve as a new foundation model and be further adapted to new datasets efficiently (see \cref{sec:problem}).
-Its generalizability, data-efficiency and domain-expert nature make it extremely suitable for adapting time series foundation models for MedTS classification tasks.

-\xhdr{Forecasting v.s.
-Classification} Although both forecasting and classification are key tasks in time series analysis, they are fundamentally different in nature.
-The primary distinction lies in the relationship between the input and output spaces.
-In forecasting, the model predicts future values within the same domain as the input, \ie, mapping sequence $\rightarrow$ sequence \citep{Survey-TS-forecasting}.
-For example, using past EEG signals to predict future EEG signals \citep{EEG-Transformer-forecasting}.
-In contrast, classification uses the input to predict a categorical label, \ie, sequence $\rightarrow$ category \citep{Survey-TS-classification}, such as diagnosing a neurological disease from EEG data \citep{EEG-Transformer-forecasting}.
-In essence, forecasting only involves mapping input to output within the same domain, whereas in classification, the mapping is from one domain to a variety of others.
-Therefore, \textit{adapting a forecasting model for general classification tasks requires more than simply modifying the prediction layer; it demands a comprehensive redesign and a deeper understanding of the problem space.}